On the Rank-$1$ convex hull of a set arising from a hyperbolic system of Lagrangian elasticity: Introduction

 \begin{remark} \bblue{As a consequence of Proposition \ref{TCXE}, if $\al$ is a strictly increasing real analytic function, then the set $\K_1$ associated to the function $\al$ contains Rank-$1$ connections if and only if $\al$ has an inflection point.
 It is not clear to the authors whether such equivalence holds true for less regular functions $\al$.} \end{remark} The conclusion in Theorem \ref{T1} is a negative result in that the more exciting direction would be to establish the existence of $\Tb_4$ inside $\K_1$ \blue{under the assumptions that the system (\ref{eqint50}) is hyperbolic and genuinely nonlinear}.
-However there are a number of examples of convex integration results into sets that do not admit embedded $\Tb_4$ but do have $\Tb_N$ configurations \cite{sz2}, \cite{chki}, \cite{kir}.
-We believe our methods will aid in the search for a $\Tb_N$ configuration in $\K_1$ \blue{under the assumptions of Theorem \ref{T1}}.
+However our result does not rule out the possibility of $\Tb_N$ configurations inside $\K_1$.
+A well known example of a set that does not admit an embedded $\Tb_4$ but does have $\Tb_5$ configurations (leading to convex integration solutions of the differential inclusion into the set and answering the important question of regularity of \emph{critical points} of polyconvex functionals) is given in \cite{sz2}.
+On the other hand, as mentioned previously, in \cite{dede} the authors established the non-existence of $\Tb_N'$ configurations in the set $K_f$ for any $N$.
+These things suggest that from Theorem \ref{T1} little can be guessed about the existence of $\Tb_N$ configurations in $\K_1$ (under the assumptions of Theorem \ref{T1})\,\footnote{On a somewhat related well known result, it is known that the differential inclusion into any finite set of four matrices without Rank-$1$ connections has no convex integration solutions \cite{chki}, however there exists a set of five matrices without Rank-$1$ connections that admits convex integration solutions of the corresponding differential inclusion; see \cite{kir}, Chapter 4, Section 3.}.
+Nevertheless we believe our methods will aid in the study of this question.